mpalmer/service-skeleton/README.md

 This is a lot of layers of indirection going on, I know... let's have an example.

-If your application is called "SuperApp", and is using the `MyConfig` struct defined above, then the environment variable named `SUPER_APP_KEY_FILE` will be consulted when the application starts up, looking for a filename.
+If your application is called "SuperApp", and is using the `MyConfig` struct defined above, then the environment variable named `SUPER_APP_SECRET_KEY` will be consulted when the application starts up, looking for a filename.
 That filename will be read (relative to the working directory), and the contents parsed as a private key to decrypt the values specified in the `SUPER_APP_API_TOKEN` and `SUPER_APP_LOCATION_OF_GOLD_BARS` environment variables.